o3de/o3de.org/content/docs/user-guide/assets/pipeline/asset-builders.md

 An **Asset Builder** is a bundle of code that **Asset Processor** runs to generate product assets.
 Asset Builders can be distributed as Gems and might use third-party libraries to process assets.
 The **Scene Processing** Gem, for example, contains the Asset Builders that process `.fbx` files, and uses the [Open Asset Import Library](https://github.com/assimp/assimp) to parse `.fbx` files.

 {{< note >}}
 The Open Asset Import Library supports [many scene formats](https://github.com/assimp/assimp/blob/master/doc/Fileformats.md).
-You can experiment with additional formats by editing `o3de/Registry/sceneassetimporter.setreg` and adding format extensions to the `"SupportedFileTypeExtensions":` list.
+You can experiment with additional formats by editing `o3de/Registry/sceneassetimporter.setreg` and adding format extensions to the `"SupportedFileTypeExtensions"` list.

 {{< /note >}}

 ## Anatomy of an Asset Builder

-Asset Builders have three core components; a *Descriptor* for the builder, and handlers for *Create Jobs* and *Process Job* requests.
+Asset Builders have three core components: a **Descriptor** for the builder, and handlers for **Create Jobs** and **Process Job** requests.

 ### Descriptor